No Drill Storage Ideas for Renters

 Use Tension Rods Inside Cabinets and Closets

 Tension rods can add storage without screws.
 They can work under sinks, inside cabinets, in closets, or in narrow spaces.
+They are useful because they use pressure instead of permanent hardware.

 Ways to Use Tension Rods